-In 2009, we established a 100% owned subsidiary, UMC New Business Investment Corporation, or NBI, to focus on investments in the solar energy, and light emitting diodes, or LED light source module design, epi wafer manufacturing, and packaging.
-In recent years, the growth of solar energy and LED industries is adversely affected by the on-going anti-subsidy and anti-dumping investigations from various regions and the combination of an increase in supply coupled with a decrease in the availability of government subsidies resulted in an excess of supply in the solar energy and LED industries and negative pressure on the pricing.
+In 2009, we established a 100% owned subsidiary, UMC New Business Investment Corporation, or NBI, to focus on investments in the solar energy, and light emitting diodes, or LED, light source module design, epi wafer manufacturing, and packaging.
+In recent years, the growth of solar energy and LED industries is adversely affected by the on-going anti-subsidy and anti-dumping investigations from various regions, the combination of an increase in supply coupled with a decrease in the availability of government subsidies and the decrease in the price of international crude oil resulted in an excess of supply in the solar energy and LED industries and negative pressure on the pricing.
 As a result, we recognized impairment for our investments in these industries made through NBI.
 If the solar energy and LED industries continue to encounter significant downturns or significant reductions of government subsidies, our investments made through NBI will be adversely affected which could adversely affect our results of operations.